 If you’re buying your new car through an online broker or agent, it may offer a part-exchange facility, too.
 Usually you will be expected to complete a form detailing the car’s condition, mileage and service history, and an offer will be made.
 This is unlikely to be very generous, as your old car will simply be sent to auction.

 Selling to a dealer

-If your car is relatively new, low-mileage and a model in high demand second-hand, or if it has particular specialist or niche appeal, then a dealer (franchised or independent) specialising in that marque or type of vehicle may be interested in buying it outright.
+If your car is relatively new, has low-mileage and is a model in high demand second-hand, or if it has particular specialist or niche appeal, then a dealer (franchised or independent) specialising in that marque or type of vehicle may be interested in buying it outright.
 Well cared-for mainstream vehicles are also valued by small local traders, especially if it’s a car they know they can sell on again quickly.
 This may be a quick and easy way to sell, if not the most lucrative.

 Private classified ads

 Traditional classified ads – now online as well as in newspapers and magazines, of course – remain a popular way to sell used cars.
-For sports, performance or classic cars, for example, consider advertising in a specialist magazine or on a related website; for a low-value older car, one of the free-ad websites (such Gumtree) or local free papers may be a better bet.
+For sports, performance or classic cars, for example, consider advertising in a specialist magazine or on a related website; for a low-value older car, one of the free-ad websites (such as Gumtree) or local free papers may be a better bet.

-Be prepared for people who fail to turn up, time-wasters, and aggressive hagglers.
-Make sure that buyers are insured for test-driving and have a valid driving licence.
+Be prepared for people who fail to turn up, time wasters and aggressive hagglers.
+Make sure that buyers are insured for test driving and have a valid driving licence.
 Most importantly, be wary of crooks: be careful giving out your personal information online, do not leave people in your car alone with the keys or paperwork, and be mindful of your own personal security and safety at all times.